thomasddn/ha-volvo-cars/README.md

 - Provide general feedback or report issues.
 - Help with translations.

-Shoutout to [@Pau1ey](https://github.com/Pau1ey) for testing and confirming this! 🤩
+Shoutout to [Pau1ey](https://github.com/thomasddn/ha-volvo-cars/issues/1#issuecomment-2540446206) for testing and confirming this! 🤩

 - ~~Test if you have multiple Volvos across **different accounts**.~~
 - ~~Test with other Volvo models (non-BEV).~~
 - ~~Users that use imperial system.~~

-And [timthorn's](https://community.home-assistant.io/t/volvo-cars-integration/796417/73) rocking two cars on the same account, what a flex! 💪
+Both [timthorn](https://community.home-assistant.io/t/volvo-cars-integration/796417/73) and [dalvald](https://github.com/thomasddn/ha-volvo-cars/discussions/3#discussioncomment-11754676) rocking two cars on the same account, what a flex! 💪

 - ~~Test if you have multiple Volvos on the **same account**.~~